slowriot/anubis/README.md

-# Anubis - Gitpages for Akash and Radicle
+# Anubis - Git Pages for Akash and Radicle

 Host a website anonymously, using decentralised Akash resources, directly from a Radicle or git repository.
 Updating the repository will rebuild and update the website automatically.
-Existing Gitpages repositories can be migrated with no alteration.
+Existing GitHub Pages repositories can be migrated with no alteration.

 Anubis runs on Akash, and fetches a git repository - either from a public git url on the internet, or a repository on Radicle - and renders it as a webpage.
-This is effectively identical to how Gitpages works, but without the requirement to host your content on Github (although it will also work with Github URLs).
+This is effectively identical to how GitHub Pages works, but without the requirement to host your content on Github (although it will also work with Github URLs).

 ## The Akash part
 Deploying on the Akash system allows for decentralised, anonymous, censorship-resistant hosting, at a lower price than equivalent resources from major cloud providers such as AWS.